 Double glazing

-Double glazing involves two layers of glass separated by a gap of air and inert gas, usually argon or nitrogen.
+Wooden double glazed windows involve two layers of glass separated by a gap of air and inert gas, usually argon or nitrogen.
 Acting as an insulator, the gap prevents warm air from escaping and cold air from entering your home.
 Along with its insulating and energy-efficient properties, double glazing also helps to reduce outside noise for a more comfortable interior.

 The high-performance double glazing we install into our casement and sliding sash windows is our standard 24mm double-glazing, featuring soft coat toughened glass and a 16mm gap filled with 90% argon gas.